 A trigger is a named database object that is associated with a table, and that activates when a particular event occurs for the table.
 Some uses for triggers are to perform checks of values to be inserted into a table or to perform calculations on values involved in an update.

-A trigger is defined to activate when an
+A trigger is defined to activate when a statement inserts, updates,

-after the triggering statement.
+after the trigger event.
 For example, you can have a trigger

 activate before each row that is inserted into a table or after each